Deangelo1218/5303-DB-Brown/A4/README.md

 This is a new ReadME.md from Assignment four(4).

-Created your own local database of the SqlZoo data using the data files located at the following address: https://cs.msutexas.edu/~griffin/data/SqlZoo/
+Created own local database of the SqlZoo data using the data files located at the following address: https://cs.msutexas.edu/~griffin/data/SqlZoo/

 The following tables were create: